 The Company is focused on listed and private companies for whom solving a social or environmental challenge is core to their business.
-It positively and proactively aims to invest in exceptional companies whose products, behaviour and/or services represent a meaningful improvement to the status quo.
-Companies held in the portfolio must be making a significant contribution to solving global challenges in one of four impact areas:
+Amid a backdrop of uncertainty we believe that now, more than ever, investing for positive change is important and full of opportunity.
+We aim to invest in exceptional companies whose products, services and behaviour generate meaningful improvements.
+Companies held in the portfolio must be positioned to make a significant contribution to solutions in one of four impact areas:

 - Social Inclusion and Education;

-- Environment and Resource Needs;
+- Environment and Resources;

 - Healthcare and Quality of Life; and

 - Base of the Pyramid (addressing the needs of the poorest four billion people in the world).

-The Managers' impact analysis is based on robust, bottom-up research that is independent from, but complementary to, the investment analysis.
-Further details on the Managers' approach can be found on pages 8 to 12.
+The Manager's impact analysis is based on robust, bottom-up research that is independent from, but complementary to, the investment analysis.
+Two senior impact analysts form part of the decision-making team, with additional impact analysts providing support.
+Further details of the Manager's approach are provided on the following pages.